-Harry Landsburg is the Director of Business Process Technology Consulting at DVIRC.
+Harry Landsburg is President of HL27, LLC and the former Director of Business Process Technology Consulting at DVIRC.
 He works closely with companies in two areas of operational improvement; he directs companies interested in improving how they use software technology to best support their current and future business processes, and works with companies to improve their costing/quoting/pricing fundamentals and strategies.

 Since joining DVIRC in 1992, Harry has worked with over 400 companies on their software opportunities and over 100 companies to ensure that their costing and the information they use to quote new products or jobs provides the best possible profitability.
 He developed a widely acknowledged “best practice” for helping clients interface with multiple software vendors, technology capability, and needs for functionality to best support their current and planned business processes.
 He provides a service called Costing for Competitiveness, which enhances a company’s understanding of its costing structure and its best application to quoting new business.
 He also performs financial analyses of company operations and develops financial forecasts and budgets to help companies grow and manage their businesses.
 His expertise includes Activity Based Costing and Lean Accounting principles and practices.
 He has worked with both discrete and process manufacturers in nearly every industry group, including: make-to-order/job shops, make-to-stock, mixed mode, engineer-to-order, and configure-to-order.